 Jean Coulthard String Quartet Readings

 Thanks to a generous grant from the Deux Mille Foundation, all events are provided free of cost to the participants.
 Seminars will be open to the public free of charge.
-Final performances will be open to the general public for a nominal admission fee.
+A final performance of the works composed for the seminar will be open to the public for free.

 Library Professional Placement Program

 The CMC works with leading universities to provide library placement positions for graduate-level library students.
-Professional Placement students work directly with our highly-regarded BC Head Librarian on cataloguing projects for our extensive library of Canadian musical scores, one of the largest in the world; our unique Digital Archive; and our Special Collection of rare manuscripts.
+Professional Placement students work directly with our highly-regarded BC Head Librarian on cataloguing projects for our extensive library, one of the largest collections of Canadian musical scores in the world; our unique Digital Archive; and our Special Collection of rare manuscripts.

 Placement students gain invaluable professional library and archival experience and recommendations that assist them in obtaining professional positions upon graduation.